-Figure(4) shows the transmitter portion of a conventional digital FDM system.
-At the input of the transmitter, there is a single high-rate stream of baseband data symbols running at a rate of R_s symbols per second (sps).
-This high-rate stream of baseband data symbols consists of blocks of complex data symbols, and each block contains L complex data symbols.
-A serial-to-parallel (S-to-P) converter converts the high-rate stream into K separate low-rate substreams.
-As a result, each low-rate substream has a rate of R_s/K sps.
-Also, the serialto-parallel converter breaks the one large block containing L symbols into K smaller blocks in parallel, each containing L/K data symbols.
-Each low-rate substream goes through a digital-to-analog (D-to-A) converter and is then modulated by its own complex sinusoid $\exp(-j2\pi f_k t)$, where f_k is the subcarrier frequency assigned to each low-rate substream.
-After modulation, the K modulated subcarriers at K different frequencies are summed, and the composite signal is then transmitted over the air.
+- At the input of the transmitter, there is a single high-rate stream of baseband data symbol running at a rate of R_s . - Each block contains L complex data symbols. - A serial-to-parallel (S-to-P) converter converts the high-rate stream into K separate low-rate substreams. - Each low-rate substream has a rate of Rs/K sps. - Serial- to-parallel converter breaks the one large block containing L symbols into K smaller blocks in parallel, each containing L/K data symbols. - Because of the lower rate, each symbol in the substream lengthens to K/R_s s. - Each low-rate substream is modulated by a complex sinusoid $\exp(j2\pi f_k t)$ to a different frequency f_k - After summation, the composite signal consists of K signals multiplexed in the frequen domain.